Len-Fid/challenge-collecting-data/README.md

 To fulfil the requirements of the challenge, the team built a web scraper using Python.
 Our prepared workspace involved the use of an IDE/text editor,  plus the necessary libraries (ie Selenium, BeautifulSoup, and Pandas).

+**Walk through of this DIY scraping challenge:**
+:check: Locating elements of the source code
+:check: Extracting targeted elements (links) asynchronously per web get and saving these links by creating a list in a soup file for parsing
+:check: Creating a data frame using pandas for approximately 10,000 inputs
+:check: Saving everything in a CSV file

 ## Installation

 ## Usage